Artificial intelligence in healthcare: Disease diagnosis

 Accurate and early diagnosis of diseases is still a challenge in healthcare.
 Recognizing medical conditions and their symptoms is a complex problem.
-AI can assist clinicians with its data processing capabilities to save time and improve accuracy.
-Through the use of machine learning, artificial intelligence can be able to substantially aid doctors in patient diagnosis through the analysis of mass electronic health records (EHRs).
+AI can assist clinicians with data processing capabilities to save time and improve accuracy.
+Through the use of machine learning, artificial intelligence can substantially aid doctors in patient diagnosis through the analysis of mass electronic health records (EHRs).
 AI can help early prediction, for example, of Alzheimer's disease and dementias, by looking through large numbers of similar cases and possible treatments.

-Doctors' decision making could also be supported by AI in urgent situations, for example in the emergency department.
-Here AI algorithms can help prioritize more serious cases and reduce waiting time.
-Decision support systems augmented with AI can offer real-time suggestions and faster data interpretation to aid the decisions made by healthcare professionals.

 In 2023 a study reported higher satisfaction rates with ChatGPT-generated responses compared with those from physicians for medical questions posted on Reddit's r/AskDocs.
 Evaluators preferred ChatGPT's responses to physician responses in 78.6% of 585 evaluations, noting better quality and empathy.
 The authors noted that these were isolated questions taken from an online forum, not in the context of an established patient-physician relationship.
 Moreover, responses were not graded on the accuracy of medical information, and some have argued that the experiment was not properly blinded, with the evaluators being coauthors of the study.

-Recent developments in statistical physics, machine learning, and inference algorithms are also being explored for their potential in improving medical diagnostic approaches.
-Also, the establishment of large healthcare-related data warehouses of sometimes hundreds of millions of patients provides extensive training data for AI models.
+Large healthcare-related data warehouses of sometimes hundreds of millions of patients have been used as training data for AI models.

+A 2025 meta-analysis in PLOS One found that the use of AI algorithms for detecting tooth decay was clinically justified.